System Design Space

 Design in practice

-Supports domain-oriented data design without losing platform standardization.
+Supports domain-oriented data design without losing shared platform standards.

 Decision quality